superlinked/VectorHub/docs/building_blocks/data_sources/readme.md

 Different data sources impact how the data is then ingested and processed by your data & ML infrastructure.
 For a deep dive on how your choice of data sources affects the downstream systems in your information retrieval stack, see our article on [Vector Compute](https://hub.superlinked.com/vector-compute).
 For the purposes of this discussion, you can think about data source choice in terms of a tradeoff between data velocity, retrieval quality, and engineering complexity.

 - **Streaming data**: This option allows for real-time vector computations but, due to latency concerns, comes with constraints on model complexity.
 Streaming data may require simpler embeddings or lookups.
-- **Batch data**: As opposed to streaming data, batch data enables complex models, including large transformers.
+- **Batch data**: Unlike streaming data, batch data enables complex models, including large transformers.
 But with batch data, updates are less frequent, making it suitable for asynchronous needs.
 - **Hybrid Approaches**: These merge streaming filters or lookups with batch retraining, offering responsiveness alongside in-depth analysis.

 | **Aspect** | **Streaming Data** | **Batch Data** | **Hybrid Approaches**|